 President / CEO

 Kate Bauer-Jones has an undergraduate degree from the University of Virginia and a master's degree in Education Management and Innovation from Western Governor’s University.
 She also completed doctoral coursework in Public Policy and Education with the University of South Florida before moving to the Keys in January of 2015.
 Kate began her career as a special education teacher in the South Bronx before moving into curriculum development and youth service management for both the Boys and Girls Club and United Way.
 Currently Kate is a Take Stock in Children mentor, a member of the Key West Noon Rotary, and is board chair of the Monroe County Continuum of Care.
 Additionally, Kate is a part of the United Way Worldwide Inclusion Council and the Key West Chamber of Commerce Education Committee.
 She lives on Ramrod Key with her wife Beth and their three dogs Henry, Lila, and Sophie B.

 Upper Keys Director of Resource Development

 Ann Sandlin spent her childhood in the Upper Keys and Miami before moving to Atlanta, GA where she worked in management.
 She is currently involved with the Ocean Reef Foundation, the Key Largo and Islamorada Chambers of Commerce, the Upper Keys BPW membership committee, and the Upper Keys Resource Committee.
 Ann lives in Key Largo with her Doberman Pinscher, Olivia.

 Chelsea Catherine Wait

 Chelsea Catherine Wait has a Master of Fine Arts degree from the University of Tampa and a bachelor’s degree from Rutgers University, New Brunswick, where she graduated summa cum laude.
 She is a PEN Short Story Prize Nominee, winner of the Raymond Carver Fiction contest in 2016, a Sterling Watson fellow, and an Ann McKee grant recipient.
-Currently she serves as the secretary for the Key West Writer’s Guild and lives in Sugarloaf Key.
+She was one of the Community Foundation's Unsung Heroes in 2017.